Local audit for agent-written tests

 Inline play buttons

-Run one workflow, one file, or the whole workspace directly from the editor gutter.
+Run one test, one file, or the whole workspace directly from the editor gutter.

 Breakpoint debugging